young-geng/EasyLM/docs/dataset.md

 # Dataset for EasyLM
 EasyLM has built in support for the following types of datasets:
 * Huggingface dataset
 * JSON dataset

+These dataset modules are implemented in the [data.py](/EasyLM/data.py) file.

 Typically, datasets are configured by passing in command line arguments to the training script.
 For example, to use the Huggingface dataset for training GPT-J,